Modified: July 12, 2012

 • Are continuing education units (CEU's) or professional development hours (PDH's) available for any of the Seismic Design Review training options?

-1. I. Seismic Data and Design Criteria
+1. I. Seismic Data and Seismic Design Criteria

 2. II.
-Seismic Characteristics of Engineered Systems
+Seismic Characteristics of Engineered System

 3. III.
-Seismic Forces
+Seismic Forces: Building Structures

-4. IV.
-Seismic Analysis Procedures
+5. V. Seismic Analysis Procedures

-5. V. Seismic Detailing and Construction Quality Control
+6. VI.
+Seismic Detailing and Construction Quality Control

 • What forms of payment do you accept for seminar and webinar registration and/or workbook purchases?

 • Credit cards (Visa, MasterCard, American Express, or Discover Card) or PayPal are available for all on-line purchases.
-Mail-in course registrations and mail-in workbook orders may use personal checks, cashier�s checks or money orders only.
+Mail-in course registrations and mail-in workbook orders may use personal checks, cashier/bank checks, or money orders only.

 State or Federal Agencies may contact us directly for additional payment options that may be accepted.